 The Consent Decree was subject to a public comment period, which ended February 18, 2020, and the Company is still awaiting approval of the Consent Decree.
 In May 2020, the US and state agencies filed motions supporting entry of the Consent Decree, and in June 2020, the court permitted GP and the other two Kalamazoo defendants to intervene to file motions in opposition to the Consent Decree.
-A decision on approval of the Consent Decree is not expected until completion of all briefing in August 2020.
+All briefing related to the Consent Decree was completed in August 2020.
+A decision on approval of the Consent Decree is not expected until at least later this year.